 As working remotely continues, CISOs should revisit the security policies they may have relaxed to accommodate a ramp up in telework.
 A careful review will turn up vulnerabilities, and CISOs must tighten controls and insist on a return to strong corporate and industry standards.

-IT must also mitigate the risk the home office presents overall and can do so by helping users build a more secure environment.
+IT must also mitigate the risk the home office presents overall and help users build a more secure environment.
 From wireless LAN access points to ensuring fast enough speeds and implementing cloud-based management where possible, organizations can utilize SMB tools to strengthen security for workers outside of the office.

 Learn more about how to prevent ransomware and phishing during a pandemic.